zfbx/zdiscord/docs/contributing.md

 * Limit the first line to 72 characters or less.
 * Reference issues and pull requests liberally after the first line.
-* Consider starting the commit message with an applicable emoji (not manditory):
+* Consider starting the commit message with an applicable emoji (not mandatory):
     * :art: `:art:` when improving the format/structure of the code
     * :racehorse: `:racehorse:` when improving performance
     * :memo: `:memo:` when writing docs